 Issues to consider

 - Local computer drives, including portable hard drives, often fail and if they do, your data will be lost.

 - Information stored on your local computer or portable hard drive is not automatically backed up.
 You can do this for yourself, but the responsibility for backing up your data will be yours.

-- Data stored on a local computer or removable storage device may not be completely removed at the end of your project, so if your computer has a new owner, unauthorised people may gain access to your data.
+- Data stored on a local computer or removable storage device may not be completely deleted even if you actively attempt to delete it.
+Someone else using your computer may gain access to your data.

-- Removable storage devices can be easily lost, stolen, or accidentally left connected to the computer you were working on, giving others potential access to your data.
+- Removable storage devices can also be accidentally left connected to the computer you were working on, potentially giving others access to your data.

 You should not use portable devices or removable media to backup or transfer your data unless you do not have access to a La Trobe University network drive.
 All sensitive research data that is temporarily stored on a portable storage device should be either encrypted or password-protected.